oslokommune/composite-actions/disallow-same-approver/README.md

 # Permissions

-Permissions that must be granted to `GITHUB_TOKEN`:
+Permissions that must be granted to `GITHUB_TOKEN`.

 ```yml
 permissions: